OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part2.md

 ![](./img/smart-plant-p2-5-test-0-device-online.png)

-Going to the workflow, we can take a look at the `Debug` block's Debug output to see the data coming form the Omega:
+Going to the workflow, we can take a look at the `Debug` block's Debug output to see the data coming from the Omega:

 ![](./img/smart-plant-p2-5-test-1-debug-message.png)

+// TODO: update the above image:
+// * 'dbug code' should actually read 'debug data'
+// * circle the `data` part of the debug data read-out

-If you look at the Python code, you'll see that what we send from the Omega is showing up in the debug windows:
+If you look at the Python code, you'll see that what we send from the Omega is showing up in the debug window on Losant:
 ```
 {
 	"data" {